splunk/public-o11y-docs/gdi/get-data-in/serverless/aws/otel-lambda-layer/advanced-configuration.rst

    * - ``SPLUNK_LAMBDA_SLS_ZIP``
      - Set to ``true`` to instrument Python libraries compressed using the Serverless Framework.
 The default value is ``false``.
    * - ``OTEL_PYTHON_DISABLED_INSTRUMENTATIONS``
-     - Comma-separated list of Python instrumentations you want to disable.
+     - Comma-separated list of Python instrumentations you want to deactivate.
 For a list of automatically loaded instrumentations, see the requirements list in the OpenTelemetry repository on GitHub: https://github.com/open-telemetry/opentelemetry-lambda/blob/main/python/src/otel/otel_sdk/requirements-nodeps.txt

 .. caution:: Activating ``DEBUG`` logging might increase AWS CloudWatch costs.